ibrahim85/EnglishBayImageAnalysis/README.md

 ---
 ## Overview

+WeatherClassifier.py generates a model that classifies weather into categories such as Rain, Clear, Cloudy...
+The mode was trained using images of English Bay and data from GHCN.
+TimeofDay.py generates a model to tell the time of day based on the same data.
+The models were trained using RandomForestClassifier on black and white images.
+The images were first run through a pre-processing step using image_preprocess.py in order to equalize the contrast in the images and eliminate lighting variations.
+Note that these models are only trained on weather data collected at YVR-airport and images of English Bay and may not work on other images of the sky.

+### Cleaning Process

+The YVR dataset description column had many null values and ambiguous weather descriptions.
+To clean the description, I used a regex matcher to remove all extraneous words such as Mostly, Mainly, Moderate, Heavy, etc. This cleaning process can be found in WeatherClassifier.py, function name CleanDescription().
+After I cleaned the descriptions, I imputed the values in order to fill the null rows with the most recent observed value.
+I did this in part to account for the slight location differences of the collected image and weather data.
+In addition, I also decided to remove certain weather conditions such as “Drizzle” and “Thunderstorms” as they had no perceivable differences with those labelled as rain or cloudy in the images provided.

 Scripts to generate the models and print the classification report to terminal.
 Main python scripts are:
 1) WeatherClassifier.py
 2) TimeofDay.py